top of page

 The cognitive disabilities model emphasises on the integration of the cognitive functional ability of an individual and the level of activities that an individual is able and willing to perform.

-The ACLS provides a quick estimate of an individual’s learning and problem-solving abilities during performance of three visual motor tasks of increasing complexity.
+The ACLS provides a quick estimate of an individual’s learning and problem-solving abilities during the performance of three visual motor tasks of increasing complexity.

 Movement Assessment Battery for Children – 2nd Edition (Movement – ABC 2)